tomcarbon/dockerapachevue/README.md

-Here is a website that runs on localhost port 80, using docker, apache, vue, and php.
+Here is a website that runs on localhost port 80, using docker, apache, vue, and php (and JQuery and bootstrap).

 Prerequisites: